 Join us on the Saturday before Fall classes start to celebrate the new school year with multiethnic music, dancing, and food!
 The Grad Life Kickoff is an opportunity to connect with new and returning grad students.
 All new and returning grad students, alumni, and friends of the graduate school are welcome.

-Every year, the Graduate School sets aside the Tuesday evening of Grad Orientation week for a school-wide picnic in front of the BGC.
+Every year, the Graduate School sets aside the Tuesday evening of Grad Orientation week for a school-wide picnic in front of Billy Graham Hall.
 Join new and returning students, faculty and staff for a delicious meal and good conversation.
 Families welcome to attend!